Central Staff Team

 (Birmingham, England)

 The chance to make a real difference to the lives of people across the four nations is really special.
 IMPACT’s focus on lived experience is what attracted me to the team and being able to share those experiences and stories is exciting.
-I joined IMPACT after six years working in government communications.
-I started as a PR apprentice on a Whitehall social media team, and worked in digital comms before becoming the stakeholder manager for a Minister.
+I joined IMPACT after six years working in government comms.
+I started as a PR apprentice in Whitehall, and moved into digital communications and external affairs.

 Digital Communications Officer